compasjs/compas/packages/code-gen/src/experimental/README.md

 - Router:
   - Router entrypoint accepts bodyParsers
 - Types;
+  - Type names are generated without suffix where possible
-  - No support for dumping Compas types, file should be maintained manually.
+  - No support for dumping Compas types, file can be maintained manually

 #### Refs